 - Over the age of 45

-While regular cardiovascular exercise such as jogging is important for overall health, quitting smoking is equally important for ensuring your overall and long-term health.
+While regular cardiovascular physical activity such as jogging is recommended for overall health, quitting smoking is equally critical for ensuring your overall and long-term health.
 Quitting smoking can be challenging and scary, but there are many resources to help.
 A smoking cessation program may be a great place to start.
 Check with your school, workplace, or local health department as they may offer these, or similar, programs.
 You can also visit the National Cancer Institute's quit-smoking fact sheet or call 1.800.QUITNOW for quitting information, resources, and advice.